High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Methods

 \subsubsection{DG residuals}

-To formulate the elasticity equations in first-order form for the DG discretization, we use the symmetric strain $\strain_{kl}$ as auxiliary variable.
-According to \ccite{dgscheme}, we first compute the discrete auxiliary variables on the computational grid as
+To formulate the elasticity equations in first-order form for the DG discretization, we use the symmetric strain~$\strain_{kl}$ as auxiliary variable.
+Following \ccite{dgscheme}, we first compute the discrete auxiliary variables on the computational grid as

 where we make use of the discrete differentiation matrix $\dgD_i \defeq \dgM^{-1}\dgMD_i$, the mass matrix